smlsvnssn/ouml/README.md

 `chain` chains method calls, but with some quirks and gotchas.
 For example, properties on objects can be retrieved by calling the property name as a function.
 Anything in the global scope can be accessed, for example `Array.from()`.
 Also, if a method in the chain throws an error, the step is skipped by default (and the error is logged), prioritising a return value.
 You can override this by setting `isThrowing` to true, or handle the error with a `.try()`.

+All operations on the initial value are non-mutating, input gets deep cloned before the chain runs.

 Lookup of properties and methods is performed in the following order: Methods on current value, properties on current value, methods in `ö`, methods in global scope.

 Use like so: